Beaconsys/Data_review_reporting/README.md

    The program is used to obtain the applicaitons I/O performance from the Beacon database.
 It is also responsible for clustering them according to I/O performance characteristics, and then saves the data.

 #### 2.2.3 File_analysis/*.py
-The code in this directory focuses on some analysis of the job's access to the file：
+The code in this directory focuses on analysis of the jobs' access to files：

  - redisfile.py: \
     handle Analysed secondly data to find jobs queue which access the same file